kneppkth/docs/color-development/developing-c41-film-rolls.md

 Always use gloves when handling C41 chemicals!
 You don't want to get them on your hands.
 {% endhint %}

-Developer is kept in the bottle with brown tape on the cap.
+Developer is kept in the bottle labelled as C41 Dev.
 Pour the soaking water out.
 Set your timer for 3 minutes 15 seconds.
 Start the timer and pour the developer into the tank.
-Invert for the first 15 seconds, then tap the tank on the sink to remove any evil air bubbles.
-After this, agitate for 10-15 seconds every 30 seconds.
+Let it rotate in Jobo.
 After 3 min 15 sec, pour the developer into an empty beaker.
 Put this aside for now.
 Later, use a funnel to pour the developer back into the bottle.

-## Step 5 - Bleacher
+## Step 5 - Bleacher and Fixer

-Bleach is in the bottle with clear tape on the cap.
-Set your timer for 3 min - 4 min 20 sec.
+Bleach is in the bottle labelled as C41 Blix.
+Set your timer for 6 min.
 Pour the bleach in.
-Invert for the first 15 seconds, then tap the tank on the zink to remove any evil air bubbles.
-After this, agitate for 10-15 seconds every 30 seconds.
-When the time is out, pour the bleach into an empty beaker.
+Let it rotate in Jobo.
+When the time is out, pour the blix into an empty beaker.
 Put this aside for now.
 Later, use a funnel to pour the bleach back into the bottle.

-## Step 6 - Fixer
+## Step 6 - Washing

-Fix is in the bottle with red tape on the cap.
-Set your timer for 4 min 20 sec - 6 min 30 sec.
-Pour the fixer in.
-Tap the tank on the zink to remove evil air bubbles.
-Agitate every 30 seconds.
-When the time is out, pour the fix into an empty beaker.
-Put this aside for now.
-Later, use a funnel to pour the fix back into the bottle.
+Now the film is already developed.
+But we need to wash it with water.
+Prepare the right amount of water with temperature ca. 38 degrees, so you can change the water every 40-50 seconds, at least 4 times.

 ## Step 7 - Stabilizer

-Stabilizer is in the bottle with no tape on the cap.
-Set your timer for 1 min 20 sec.
+Stabilizer is in the bottle labelled as C41 Stab.
+Set your timer for 1 min.
 Pour the stabilizer in.
-Pour the bleach in.
-Invert for the first 15 seconds, then tap the tank on the zink to remove any evil air bubbles.
-After this, agitate for 10-15 seconds every 30 seconds.
+Let it rotate in Jobo.
 When the time is out, pour the stabilizer into an empty beaker.
 Put this aside for now.
 Later, use a funnel to pour the stabilizer back into the bottle.

 ## Step 8 - Drying